VHSgunzo/pathmap/README.md

 However, since this is quite a hacky solution that runs only in user space, there are some issues where things do not work quite as one would expect.
 Some of these could be fixed or worked around, but in some cases that would require significantly more work than just overloading a few functions.

-1. Only absolute paths are currently mapped, relative paths are not.
-   If a program does `open("/usr/virtual1/file")`, it will be mapped to `/map/dest1/file`, but `chdir("/usr")` followed by `open("virtual1/file")` will fail with `ENOENT`.

-   The same problem applies to functions ending in `at`, like `openat`.
-   These functions have a parameter `int dirfd`, relative to which the `path` argument is searched (if it is not an absolute path).
-   This library makes no attempt to find out the path of the directory which `dirfd` represents.
-2. Return values from standard library functions are not mapped.
+1. Return values from standard library functions are not mapped universally.
-   For example, `getcwd()` will return `/map/dest1` after a calling `chdir("/usr/virtual1")` (from the example above).

-   However, this is usually not be a problem, because the program can then internally use that existing path for all future accesses, which will succeed as expected.
-   Even an interactive `bash` session can work (to a certain extent) inside virtual mapped directories.
+   Only `getcwd` family is reverse-mapped in the LD_PRELOAD library.
+The `ptrace` tracer augments this by reverse-mapping `readlink/readlinkat` outputs and directory entries (`getdents`/`getdents64`) when feasible (name not longer than the original buffer space), and by reverse-mapping `getcwd`.
-3. Virtual mapped entries do not appear in directory listings.
+3. Virtual mapped entries do not appear in directory listings (LD_PRELOAD).
    The example mapping for `/usr/virtual1` will not show up in `ls /usr` or `find /usr`.
+   The `ptrace` tracer partially mitigates this by post-processing `getdents` buffers and renaming `d_name` in-place if the new name is not longer than the old one.
-4. Symlinks that point into virtual directories will not work, because symlinks are evaluated by the kernel, not in user space.
+4. Symlinks that point into virtual directories will not work with LD_PRELOAD, because symlinks are evaluated by the kernel, not in user space.
    For example, the following will fail:
    ```bash
    export PATH_MAPPING=/tmp/virtual:/tmp/real